phetsims/paper-land/docs/setup/tutorial.md

 ##### Position Interval

-You can adjust the sensitivity of your programs to paper movement (in the event of detection jitter) by moving the **Position Interval** slider to the right of the Board display.
+You can adjust the sensitivity of your programs to paper movement (in the event of detection jitter) by moving the **Position Interval** slider to the right of the *Interactive Display*.

 !!! warning
       Keep this value as low as you can.
 At high values, your paper will be able to move very far without the program recognizing it has moved.
 Values as low as **0.1-0.2** work in many cases.

 ##### Print Speech